frankwjohns13/TryHackMe-Pre-Security/README.md

 ### Room 5 - Cloud Computing Fundamentals
-If you created an application that you wanted a lot of people to be able to use, you could host it on your own computer.
-You would have to give everyone a way to access it (share your IP address).
-This could be difficult to memorize, especially if it is an IPv6 address.
-Now, inorder for them to access your app, your computer would have to be on when they are trying to access it.
-What happens if people want to access it when your computer is shut down?
-What happens if more people want to access it than your network or computer can handle?
-These issues limit your app's ability to grow.
+If you created an application that you wanted a lot of people to use, you could host it on your own computer.
+However, you would have to share your IP address with everyone who wanted to access it.
+This can be difficult to remember — especially with long IPv6 addresses.

+Additionally, your computer would need to stay online 24/7 for people to access the app at any time.
+What happens when your computer is turned off?
+What if more people try to access it than your network or hardware can handle?

+These limitations make it very difficult for your app to scale and reach a large audience.

 **That's when cloud computing comes to play and solves these problems!**